One Call Away. Ownership Chains and Ease of Communication in Multinational Enterprises: An analytical framework for ownership chains

-After defining the multilateral cost index $C_{ij}$, we go back to \cite{head2008fdi} derivation.
-Parent companies compete to obtain control over final subsidiaries.
-The competition takes the form of an auction (one auction for each final subsidiary).
-Each parent company participates in each auction, making a valuation of the final subsidiary given by Eq.\ref{eq:vfn}, and the highest valuation wins the auction.
-The marginal probability for a parent in country i to win an auction and obtain control over a subsidiary in country j is equal to the probability that the highest valuation for a given subsidiary in j is done by a parent company located in i (i.e., the maximum valuation in i is the highest among all the other countries' maxima).
+Headquarters (Hqs) compete for control of new subsidiaries (Subs) by participating in an auction.
+Each Hq places a bid for each Sub based on its valuation function: $v=A + b -2\sqrt{b C}$.

-where $\mathcal{N}_{ij}=1$ if a parent located in i controls a final subsidiary located in j.
-We denote by $m_i$ the number of parent companies in country i. $a_i$ is distributed as a Gumbel with parameters $\mu$ and $\sigma$ and the maximum of $m$ Gumbel draws is distributed as a Gumbel with same $\sigma$ and $\mu$ right-shifted by a quantity $\sigma \ln(m)$.
-After reproducing the same passages shown in Eq.\ref{eq:1} and Eq. \ref{eq:2}, and integrating by substitution, we obtain the probability that a parent located in country i wins the auction for a subsidiary located in j:
+The highest valuation wins the auction, i.e. the marginal probability of a Hq in country $i$ gaining control over a Sub in country $j$ is given by the probability that the highest valuation for a given Sub in $j$ comes from an Hq located in $i$, i.e. the maximum valuation in $i$ is the highest among the maxima of all competing countries.
+This probability is: